How to Use Suppression List Management to Drive Email Performance

 Marketers in the recent times have been harnessing advanced targeting capabilities that can deliver highly personalized content to recipients for their email marketing campaigns.
 This is often based on a significant amount of actionable data available about each recipient.

 From simple name personalization to including content based on prior purchases, web page visits, online shopping cart activity, and other behaviors that may identify a user as ‘ready to buy,’ marketers have turned audience targeting into a science – using campaign performance analytics to demonstrate the value that targeting delivers.
+For custom campaigns opt for referral email templates that will be more beneficial for the success of the email campaign.

 How to Drive Audience Targeting with List Management